jacksenechal/resume/resume.md

     chat, Webpack and Gulp build environment, Karma/Chai testing, and continuous deployment to AWS/Cloudfront via CircleCI.

+Consultant and Entrepreneur 2008 - 2014

+-   2014 - Rapid prototyping of global-graph technologies using XDI.
+Integration of XDI services with existing Ruby on Rails application.
+Launched beta cloud name service based on XDI and Node.js.
+-   [Superluminal Systems][] - 2013 - Helped to develop the Superluminal Learning Management System and launch the first client site.
+Building data visualizations and UI elements in D3.
+Wordpress plugin wrangling, development and customization.
-Founder, [OpenTest Pro, LLC][] - 2008 - 2011
+-   OpenTest Pro, LLC - 2008 - 2012 - Founded the company to provide educational resources relating

--   Founded the company to provide educational resources relating to automated testing and continuous integration using open source tools in a PHP environment.
+    to automated testing and continuous integration using open source tools in a PHP environment.
--   Activities include technical writing, web application development in Ruby on Rails and Flex, studio voiceover recording, and project management.
+    Technical writing, web application development in Ruby on Rails and Flex, studio voiceover recording, and project management.
+-   [Turnbull & Asser][] shirtmakers - 2009 - Built a virtual showroom for their bespoke department,
+    allowing users to browse fabrics and place orders.
+Ruby on Rails backend, Flash frontend.

 Web Developer, [OnForce, Inc][] - New York, NY 2006 - 2007